KasperSchlosser/nabqr/README.md

     actuals : array-like, optional
         Pre-computed actual target values.
 If not provided along with `X`, the function will prompt to simulate data.
+    simulation_type : str, optional
+        Type of simulation to use, by default "ar1". "sde" is more advanced and uses a SDE model and realistic. visualize : bool, optional
+        Determines if any visual elements will be plotted to the screen or saved as figures. taqr_limit : int, optional
+        The lookback limit for the TAQR model, by default 5000. save_files : bool, optional
+        Determines if any files will be saved, by default True.
+Note: the R-file needs to save some .csv files to run properly.

     Returns
     -------